- What are infections and who is at risk?

 Toxoplasma can be treated with a variety of drugs.
 But there’s no one treatment for Cryptosporidium infection, which causes severe diarrhea.
 In this case, treatment is aimed at building up the immune system, treating the diarrhea, and avoiding dehydration.

-People with Candida infections in the mouth, throat, and esophagus might be prescribed oral anti-fungal drugs.
+People with Candida infections in the mouth, throat, and esophagus might be prescribed anti-fungal drugs to be taken by mouth.
 For more serious Candida infections (such as infections in the blood), anti-fungal drugs may be given in the vein (IV).

-There are anti-fungal drugs to treat Aspergillus, Cryptococcus, Histoplasma, and Pneumocystis infections.
+There are drugs to treat Aspergillus, Cryptococcus, Histoplasma, and Pneumocystis infections.

 Some of these drugs are also used to try to prevent fungal infections when the ANC is very low.
-(For more on this, see “Prophylactic antibiotics” in the section called “Use prescribed medicines to prevent infections.”)
+(For more on this, see “Preventive antibiotics” in the section called “Medicines to prevent infections during cancer treatment”)